AnnadaD/ExamPortalSystem_secure/README.md

    - Visit http://localhost:5000/admin/dashboard
    - Navigate to the security logs section to view all security violations
    - Click on a student's username to view their detailed security profile

+7. **Exam Retake Functionality**:
+   - After completing an exam, you can retake it by clicking the "Retake Exam" button on the results page
+   - You can also retake any previously completed exam from your dashboard
+   - Each retake is logged in the security system for monitoring
+   - Admin users can view patterns of exam retakes in the security logs